boyter/boyter.org/content/posts/sloc-cloc-code.md

 ![scc tokei loc cloc gocloc sloccount Redis Benchmark](/static/sloc-cloc-code/benchmark_windows_redis.png)
 ![scc tokei loc cloc gocloc sloccount Redis Benchmark](/static/sloc-cloc-code/benchmark_macos_redis.png)

-For GNU/Linux Tokei is the fastest code counter by ~10 ms. The removal of the code complexity check for scc brings almost no added performance.
+For GNU/Linux by default Tokei is the fastest code counter by ~10 ms. The removal of the code complexity check for scc brings almost no added performance.
 This is due to there not being enough code to to have an impact.
+If you disabled the garbage collector for scc it flies and is almost 2x a fast as Tokei.
 The good news is that any of the newer projects are at least 8x faster than cloc or sloccount.

 On Windows the story is rather different.
 Not only is scc faster than everything else, its faster even using default settings or when adding duplicate detection.
 I must admit I am very impressed with how well the WSL works on Windows.
 The thing I find most interesting is that there is less variation between the runs.